money-on-chain/OMoC-Node/servers/README.md

 # Flag that indicates if the monitor (a module that store information in logfiles) must be run
 ORACLE_MONITOR_RUN = False

+# Flag that indicates if we must filter requests to /sign by ip.
+ORACLE_RUN_IP_FILTER = True

 # Oracle-only parameters.
 # Account used to publish prices
 ORACLE_ADDR="0x..."